roomasa/Election-analysis2/README.md

 The script provided for this analysis can be used in any election.
 If the data are organized differently then the index will need to be changed in the code e.g.
      # Get the candidate name from each row.
         candidate_name = row[2]; the number two here wil need to changed to the index where candidate name exists in that particular dataset
+     # change the path for file to load and file to save depending on the folder structure and where the file is saved